 “First Five” should be the exception and not (ironically enough) the rule.
 That said, when having your first discussion with our Startup Lawyer at Hoeg Law (even before formally hiring the firm) we will tell you whether the entity you are considering forming is likely to fall within the normal Start Up Your Start-Up single payment structure or whether the “First Five” rule might apply.
 We also understand that circumstances change (or prove to be more complex then they initially appeared), and will make sure to let you know if things look like they are going to take more than 5 hours of legal time after work has begun.

-As mentioned above, payments of filing fees to the States of Michigan or Delaware are not covered by the Start Up Your Start-Up program.
-Those fees are generally in the low hundreds of dollars, but are variable based on the type of entity formed and the number of shares authorized for issuance (in the case of a corporation).
-Clients in the Start Up Your Start-Up program will see such state fees on their invoices along with the application of the Start Up Your Start-Up payment.
+Filing fees to the States of Michigan or Delaware are not covered by the Start Up Your Start-Up program.
+Those fees are generally in the low hundreds of dollars, but vary based on the type of entity formed.
+Also, for corporations, fees vary based on the number of shares authorized for issuance.
+Clients will see state fees on their invoices along with the application of the Start Up Your Start-Up payment.

 As a client of the firm, a Startup Lawyer at Hoeg Law would be more than happy to help you with all of your newly-formed entity’s organizational, financing, and contractual legal needs, all at our extremely competitive regular hourly rates.
 Further, if you are looking to save even more you should check out our “GC-in-a-box” program, in which clients can pay monthly for a set amount of legal time at a discount to our ordinary rates.